GlebRazgar/SymbioticNet/README.md

 ## Project Overview 🔎

-SymbioteNet is a mechanistic interpretebility network that maps and interprets the primary model's circuitry.
-It does this by actively experimenting with "diffing" the primary models weights, and observing the subsequent behaviour changes.
-SymbioteNet is taught through
+SymbioteNet is a mechanistic interpretebility network that helps in automatically mapping the primary model's circuitry.
+It does this by actively experimenting with "diffing" the primary models weights, and observing the subsequent behavioural changes.
+SymbioteNet is a secondary neural network that is iteratively trained to work alongside a primary model.
+Its main purpose is to selectively inhibit specific unwanted outputs from the primary model while preserving the model's performance on desired outputs.
+The system's effectiveness is evaluated under two conditions:
+1. Normal operating conditions
+2. Polysemantic conditions
 <img width="1000" alt="SymbiotNet" src="https://github.com/user-attachments/assets/265d3a0e-183d-44da-8dd6-7522ef1a0f0e">
 Weight inhibiting visualisation: